 - A strong hero image can keep visitors interested and establish trust

 You can also include calls to action on your hero image, which is another great way to entice visitors to take the next step.
-Also, some themes that you can use for your image are potentially, the backdrop of a city where you are located, something around the theme of your business, real images of pictures of your team, etc. Be sure to avoid stock photos, as it’s important to use things that bring about genuine and relatable feelings.
+Also, some themes that you can use for your image include the backdrop of a city where you are located, something around the theme of your business, real images of pictures of your team, etc. Be sure to avoid stock photos, as it’s important to use things that bring about genuine and relatable feelings.

 “Above the Fold,” is an important term to remember as it generally refers to the portion of the website where a visitor can view things without any further scrolling or clicking.
 Since you have a very limited amount of time to draw in your audience, it’s very important that you include pertinent information in this section of your homepage.